South Downs Discovery Tour 2023

 Room Amenities: Tea & coffee-making facilities, TV, Hairdryer, Toiletries, Wi-Fi

 Stay in one of the Hall’s smartly presented rooms, which make use of every nook-and-cranny in the interesting architecture of this characterful house.
-With 27 bedrooms, Abingworth Hall has plenty of space and there’s a range of Good and Better Rooms to choose from.
+With 27 bedrooms, Abingworth Hall has plenty of space and there’s a range of ‘Classic’ and ‘Premium’ Rooms to choose from.
 Clean and bright, with accent colours to offset the simple palette, the rooms are airy and light.
-Better Rooms might have a feature wall or strong print wallpaper as well as pretty tiles in the ensuite bathroom.
+Premium Rooms might have a feature wall or strong print wallpaper as well as pretty tiles in the ensuite bathroom.

 Hotel Amenities: Free Wi-Fi, boot room and drying room, extensive garden, outdoor swimming pool, multi-purpose activity room, three lounges, library and board games to borrow